samzx/mphwatch/README.md

-# MPHStats
+# MPH Watch
 Stats for miners mining on Mining Pool Hub.
 Clean and simple interface for monitoring mining activity.

 Will always be free, open source and not store any information.

 ## Demo
-Live demo [here](http://mphstats.solexstudios.com/).
+Live demo [here](http://mphwatch.solexstudios.com/).
 Login using api key.

 Directly access your stats by adding api key after domain.
 Example: